David Parr OBE, DBA(Hon), LLB

 David has undertaken a number of Peer Reviews and as an experienced CX also acts as a mentor to new CXs and those new into senior management.

-He represents Halton and the Liverpool City Region on a number of Regional and National bodies and plays a major role in the Liverpool City Region, the Daresbury Enterprise Zone, the LCR Super-port Committee and science and innovation activities in the NW.
+He represents Halton and the Liverpool City Region on a number of Regional and National bodies and plays a major role in the Liverpool City Region, the Daresbury Enterprise Zone and science and innovation activities in the NW.
 He is also an Apprenticeship Ambassador.

 He is the PARO for the Cheshire Police Area and the Local Returning Officer for Halton.